Global Payments Enables Tap To Pay On Iphone For Merchants In Taiwan

 Hashtag: #GlobalPayments

-Headquartered in Georgia with approximately 27,000 team members worldwide, Global Payments is a Fortune 500® company and a member of the S&P 500 with worldwide reach spanning over 170 countries throughout North America, Europe, Asia Pacific and Latin America.
-For more information, visit and follow Global Payments on Twitter c), and .
+Headquartered in Georgia with approximately 27,000 team members worldwide, Global Payments is a Fortune 500 company and a member of the S&P 500 with worldwide reach spanning over 170 countries throughout North America, Europe, Asia Pacific and Latin America.
+For more information, visit and follow Global Payments on Twitter

 Legal Disclaimer: